cliffmartin93-dot/brandstack-whitepaper/introduction.md

 BrandStack V1 focuses on solving one core problem:

-Helping teams actually use the brand — not just store it.
+Helping teams actually use the brand, not just store it.

 Instead of trying to solve everything at once, Version 1 is built around a few essential capabilities that turn brand guidelines into a usable, everyday system.